CMPSC-301-Allegheny-College-Spring-2023/final-project-grays-team/writing/reflection.md

 For each question, be sure to describe and discuss; the method, the code, the results and the conclusions of your group.
 This work will take about the same time as two labs.

 The motivation behind these questions is that we wanted to find the if the variables we chose are good indicators or not.
 Does having more material and living in a developed country produce more happiness?
-Moreover, we wanted out classmatess and peers know to not take their life and happiness for granted because we are in a country that is better than most when it comes to living conditions.
+Moreover, we wanted our classmatess and peers know to not take their life and happiness for granted because we are in a country that is better than most when it comes to living conditions.

 ## Q1 How does GDP per capita of a country affect the overall Happiness Index Score: Method, Code and Conclusion